amrmohamed25/MoneyFellows/README.md

 <a href="https://moneyfellows.com/"><img src="https://github.com/amrmohamed25/MoneyFellows/blob/36fd13765a2c057204f1199409b57c2f85a0e24f/public/images/web_logo_white.png" width="200"></a>

 This project is a replica of the famous mobile application "MoneyFellows".
 The Front-End part was done using HTML, CSS, Bootstrap, JavaScript, jQuery while the Back-End was done using Laravel & PHP.
+This project requires that the admin create a category only and everything else is done without the admin such as:<ul> <li>starting gam3eyas "Money Circles"</li><li>checking and collection payments</li> </ul>

 <h2>Idea of the project</h2>